Hill Stations Near Delhi: 8 Escapes Ranked by Real Temperature (2026)

 Can I visit a hill station from Delhi as a day trip?

-Lansdowne and Kasauli are technically viable day trips, but you spend 10–12 hours in the car for 2–3 hours at the destination.
+Lansdowne and Kasauli are technically viable day trips, but you spend 10 to 12 hours in the car for 2 to 3 hours at the destination.
 For Mussoorie, Nainital, or Shimla, a day trip is not a practical use of the drive.
 The correct format for any destination on this list is a 2-night stay: depart Friday evening or Saturday by 5 AM, return Sunday.

-The September window opens in three months: post-monsoon Uttarakhand has the sharpest air, the clearest Himalayan views, and accommodation prices 25–35% below what you would pay this weekend.
+The September window opens in three months: post-monsoon Uttarakhand has the sharpest air, the clearest Himalayan views, and accommodation prices 25 to 35% below what you would pay this weekend.
+Use this ranking of hill stations near Delhi to pick on temperature and crowd, not reputation, and the drive earns its hours.

 Quick answers